bt3gl/building_blog/content/mahalo.md

 Thank you all for following my work, for reading my posts, and for cheering my story.
 It has been an honor to be here.
-If you are interested in continuing to follow my journey, please add me at **[medium](https://medium.com/@miavonsteinkirch)** or **[instagram](https://www.instagram.com/innermost.limits.of.pure.fun)**.

 **Mahalo,**